Delaware Department of Natural Resources and Environmental Control: History

 DNREC was established in 1970 through legislation passed by the Delaware General Assembly the year before.
 Previously, six commissions had been charged with overseeing the First State's natural resources: the Board of Game and Fish, Shell Fisheries, State Park, Water and Air Resources, State Forestry and State Soil and Water.

 In April 2005, the first law enforcement shooting in the history of the Department took place.
 The incident involved two park rangers and resulted in the death of a robbery suspect.

 In 2007 DNREC completed the first version of the Delaware Wildlife Action Plan, a strategy to conserve native wildlife and their habitats.

 In 2014 Secretary Collin O’Mara left the post after five years to become the head of the National Wildlife Federation.
-He was succeeded by longtime DNREC employee David Small, who served for about three years until Governor Jack Markell departed office and his successor, John Carney, named Garvin secretary.
+He was succeeded by longtime DNREC employee David Small, who served for about three years until Governor Jack Markell departed office and his successor, John Carney, named Shawn Garvin, a former Environmental Protection Agency official, as secretary.

 In 2015 there was an updated version of the Delaware Wildlife Action Plan.
 This edition was a 10-year plan to conserve all fish and wildlife and their habitats.
 The plan lays out specific species which are in the greatest need of protection, their habitats, possible issues, research areas, and conservation techniques.
 The plan also focuses on increasing knowledge through education and outreach.
-These projects would be funded through federal State Wildlife Grants.
-The plan is due to be updated in 2025.
+These projects was funded through federal State Wildlife Grants.
+The plan was updated in 2025, listing about 700 species considered to be in need of conservation action or further study.